wexlfu/Wexlfu/docs/story/timeline.md

 * Morlan takes over many operations in the Estmarks.

 # 553 YW
-* After suffering severe setbacks in the Heart Mountains, Thar-Nella begin applying their research in general animation.
+* After suffering severe setbacks in the Heart Mountains, Thar-Nella begins applying their research in general animation.
 They produce a number of golems, but need earth energy for mass production.

 # 556 YW
 * Saurians and trolls on the northern border of the Bitter Swamp make an alliance against Thar-Nella.